What is interoperability?

 HIPAA also applies to business associates of HIPAA covered entities and their subcontractors.
 A business associate can be an individual or company that provides services to a HIPAA covered entity, which requires them to have access to store, use, or transmit protected health information.

-Generally speaking, third-party applications, such as those that used to obtain health records under the interoperability provisions, are not considered covered entities or business associates under HIPAA.
+Generally speaking, third-party applications, such as those that are used to obtain health records under the interoperability provisions, are not considered covered entities or business associates under HIPAA.

 Selecting a third-party application